okholod/data-science-ml/ds-capstone/report.md

 Even, if you are franchising or buying an existing business the location is pre-selected but you should still do your research and decide whether the existing or selected location is a good one.

-In this research I will focus on choosing a right location for a new coffe shop in Minsk, Belarus.
+In this research I will focus on choosing a right location for a new coffee shop in Minsk, Belarus.
 I am going to analyze location statistics for existing coffee shops, indirectly count customers and visits using check-ins, and look at existing substitutes.